 Regular builds can be found at radio-pipe downloads (scroll to the bottom)

-You can run the recorder against either a Shoutcast/Icecast stream URL or audio from stdin.
+You can run the recorder against a Shoutcast/Icecast stream URL, stdin audio, or audio produced by a launched command.

 Recordings are broken into WAV files whenever the stream goes silent and are placed in day‑based folders.